Click Fraud Definition

 Direct Costs

-- Wasted Ad Spend: $172B globally by 2028
+- Wasted Ad Spend: ~$63B globally in 2025

 - Inflated CPCs: Fraud increases competition, driving up costs 15-30%